mvolkmann/blog/src/swift.md

 ## Type Aliases

 A type alias assigns an alternate name to another type.
+By convention these names are CamelCase, beginning with an uppercase letter.

-One uses is to provide additional documentation for primitive types.
+One use is to provide additional documentation for primitive types.
 For example, the following documents the expected format of a `String`.

 ```swift